How much does a divorce cost in Oklahoma?

 How are assets split in a divorce in Oklahoma?

-In Oklahoma, the division of assets during a divorce follows the principle of equitable distribution.
-This means the court will divide assets in a way that is fair and not necessarily 50/50.
+In Oklahoma, all property and assets acquired during the marriage is considered marital property.
+The division of assets during a divorce follows the principle of equitable distribution, which means the court will divide assets in a way that is fair and not necessarily 50/50.

 To do this, this court takes multiple factors into account, including: